factmaven/disable-blogging/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Disable posts, comments, feeds, and other related blogging features.
-A must have plugin to turn WordPress into a non-blogging CMS platform.
+Disable posts, comments, feeds, and other blogging features.
+A must-have plugin to turn WordPress into a non-blogging CMS platform without code.

 == Description ==
 > Turn WordPress into a non-blogging CMS platform. **Disable Blogging** is a plugin that disables all blog related functionalities on the front-end and back-end.
 This includes posts, comments, feeds, and so much more.
 As a result, you will have a cleaner and simpler WordPress platform to be used for static websites.

 = Disable all posting & comments functions =
-At its core level, all posting and comment related functionalities are disabled - but that's not all. **Disable Blogging** includes 20+ additional features to disable and hide cumbersome functions that run on WordPress including:
+At its core level, all posting and comment related functionalities are disabled - but that's not all. **Disable Blogging** includes 20+ extra features to disable and hide cumbersome functions that run on WordPress including:

 * Disable [Author](https://codex.wordpress.org/Author_Templates#Introduction) pages
 * Disable [feeds](https://codex.wordpress.org/WordPress_Feeds#Introduction_to_Feeds), [pingbacks](https://codex.wordpress.org/Glossary#Pingback), [trackbacks](https://codex.wordpress.org/Glossary#Trackback), and [XML-RPC](https://codex.wordpress.org/XML-RPC_Support)